LapTQ/hello-cpp/summaries/behind-the-scene.md

 * **Functors** are objects that contain an overloaded `operator()` that make them callable.
 * **Lambdas** are a special kind of functor.
-* Lambdas aren’t functions, which is part of how they avoid the limitation of C++ not supporting nested functions.
+* ✅ Lambdas aren’t functions, which is part of how they avoid the limitation of C++ not supporting nested functions.
-* See syntax-and-snippnet.
 * Lambdas can have no name if we defined a it right where it was needed.
 This use is called a **function literal**:
     ```C++
     int x{ 7 };